 - Physicians fail to refer patients to specialists.

-- Physicians fail to follow up with patients, their test results, and with the referred specialists.
+- Physicians fail to follow up with patients, their test results, and the referred specialists.

 So What to Do?

 When it comes to lawsuits due to misdiagnosis, plaintiffs must show that the doctor failed to demonstrate the level of skill that a similarly-trained and experienced doctor would have shown under the same set of circumstances.
-This is called sub-standard level of care.
-Plaintiffs must show that this sub-standard level of care resulted in harm to the patient.
+This is called the sub-standard level of care.
+The plaintiffs must show that this sub-standard level of care resulted in harm to the patient.

 It’s not enough to show that the doctor failed to make the right diagnosis.
-You may have a medical malpractice case, if you or someone you love have been harmed in any of the following ways due to misdiagnosis or delayed diagnosis by your physician:
+You may have a medical malpractice case if you or someone you love has been harmed in any of the following ways due to misdiagnosis or delayed diagnosis by your physician: